TheOdinProject/curriculum/nodeJS/apis/api_basics.md

 <div class="lesson-content__panel" markdown="1">

+1. Read about [RESTful API design](https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design).
+If you want to code along with the first article, please note this includes the body-parser middleware to parse JSON data on the request body, however since Express 4.16.0 this parsing functionality has been incorporated directly into the Express package itself.
 1. Read and code along with this tutorial on [setting up a REST API in Express](https://www.robinwieruch.de/node-express-server-rest-api/).
-If you want to code along with the first article, please note this includes the body-parser middleware to parse JSON data on the request body, however since Express 4.16.0 this parsing functionality has been incorporated directly into the express package itself.
-2. Read and code along with the following [tutorial](https://www.robinwieruch.de/node-express-server-rest-api/) to set up a REST API in Express.
-Discover one of the top Express tutorials covering modular code organization, middleware creation, and additional valuable resources.
+This is one of the best Express tutorials we've come across, it also talks about modular code organization, writing middleware, and links to some great extra info at the end.

 </div>

 ### Additional resources